Lolzep/Maxima-Rank/README.md

 Probably will be appended into [kanadeBot](https://github.com/LEOIIDX/kanadeBot) at some point, but should get working standalone first to make sure it gets put in smoothly.

+### **Link to Bot:**
+Holding off on it for now since I'm still working on it pretty consistently and major downtimes are to be expected.
+If you want to run the bot code yourself for now, the intructions are shown below!

 ### **To use:**
 Note: This is for a Windows install
 1. Download this repo as a .zip file